DesignThen/svelte-icons/README.md

 ### Updating Heroicons

 1. Make sure you have dependencies installed with `yarn install`.
-2. Run `yarn heroicons` to clone and import the latest heroicons from [tailwindlabs/heroicons](https://github.com/tailwindlabs/heroicons/tree/master/src).
+2. Run `yarn heroicons` to clone and import the latest heroicons from [@tailwindlabs: heroicons/src](https://github.com/tailwindlabs/heroicons/tree/master/src).

+### Updating Simple Icons

+1. Make sure you have dependencies installed with `yarn install`.
+2. Run `yarn simple-icons` to clone and import the latest heroicons from [@simple-icons: simple-icons/icons](https://github.com/simple-icons/simple-icons/tree/develop/icons).

 ### Adding new icons